 Before you head into Yosemite, you’ll want to know how to best capture photographically the awe-inspiring vistas you’re sure to encounter, so you can share them with your family and friends back home.
 Here are some tips to help you make the most of the stunning views you will find in the Park – and beyond.

-Safety.
-Pay attention to your surroundings – cliffs, holes, rocks, water, heat, cold can turn a great day into a dangerous one.
-Check the weather – don’t ignore potential hazards.
+Cliffs, holes, rocks, water, heat, cold – all of these elements can turn a great day into a dangerous one.
+Check the weather, and don’t ignore potential hazards.
 Wear appropriate apparel and footwear, know what you’re getting into BEFORE you go.
-Again, be prepared.
+And again, be prepared.

-Respect.
-Respect the landscape you are moving through.
+Have deep respect for the landscape you are moving through.
 Respect the animals you are photographically engaging with.
-Do not disrupt either.
-As they say, “Leave only Footprints, Take only Photos.”
+Do not disrupt nature’s rhythm.
+As the saying goes, “Leave only footprints, take only photos.”